-Perspective | After starting as an ACLU lawyer in the 70s, this photographer’s work would be informed by dreams and social justice
+Perspective | This photographer’s work was informed by dreams and social justice

 Before moving to D.C., I lived in New York, where I met many photographers who had taken Jacobson’s classes at the International Center of Photography.
 I never heard anything other than praise from those students, often accompanied by a smile as they recalled the inspiration he gave them.

 Jacobson’s life was extraordinary.
-Born in Des Moines, he started out as a lawyer working for the ACLU in the 1970s before eventually turning to photography.
-His friend, Alan Weisman, author of 2007’s best-selling “The World Without Us,” told me in a phone conversation that something clicked for Jacobson with photography that led him to pursue it instead of the law.
+Born in Des Moines, he started out as a lawyer working for the American Civil Liberties Union in the 1970s before eventually turning to photography.
+His friend Alan Weisman, author of 2007’s best-selling “The World Without Us,” told me in a phone conversation that something clicked for Jacobson with photography that led him to pursue it instead of the law.
 He recalled how Jacobson burst into tears the first time he saw one of his images materialize in the darkroom.
-Even after abandoning a career in law, Jacobson’s work would always be informed by a deep interest in social justice.
+Even after Jacobson abandoned a career in law, his work would always be informed by a deep interest in social justice.

-Jacobon’s son, Henry, told me that his father actually had taken a workshop with the Magnum photographer Charles Harbutt in 1974 or 1975.
-This is what sparked his switch from the law to photography.
+Jacobson’s son, Henry, told me that his father had taken a workshop with the Magnum photographer Charles Harbutt in 1974 or 1975 and it sparked his switch from the law to photography.
 After that, Jacobson threw himself into his newfound craft.
 In fact, he would hit the campaign trail in 1976 where his photography became recognized, leading to assignment work that would fuel his life’s work.

 According to his son, while on assignment, Jacobson was always looking for work that resonated with him and went far beyond the assignment work — the images that would end up making up the body of work he is now remembered for.

-Most of Jacobson’s work was made with Kodachrome 64 transparency film which is notoriously unforgiving.
+Most of Jacobson’s work was made with Kodachrome 64 transparency film, which is notoriously unforgiving.
 There were no digital cameras back then and no Photoshop.
 Producing work like Jacobson’s required a high level of technological skill.

 But Jacobson’s work was also driven by a more interpretive imperative.
 His son says Jacobson’s work was largely informed by his dreams.
 Henry remembered his father recording his dreams, sometimes on paper and many times with a mini recorder that he always kept with him.